Shawon5030/History-Of-All-Programming-Language-/Python.md

 Python 3.11 adds Sigstore digital verification signatures for all CPython artifacts (in addition to the now deprecated PGP signatures); the use of PGP has been criticized by security practitioners, Python is transitioning to Sigstore exclusively and plans to drop PGP in version 3.14.[68]

+Python 3.12 removed wstr meaning Python extensions[69] need to be modified,[70] and 3.10 added pattern matching to the language.[71]